-- The menacing, mannish hitwoman Vayentha who nearly offs Langdon twice?
+- The menacing hitwoman Vayentha who nearly offs Langdon twice?
 Actually, the Consortium's specialist on Death Faked for You called in to make Langdon believe he is targeted and solve the riddles for the Consortium.

 - The poor, unfortunate Dr. Brooks whom Langdon drags into this mess?
 Actually, a Double Reverse Quadruple Agent who dupes Langdon, the Consortium, and eventually the WHO to keep her lover and mentor Zobrist's research out of their hands—and to destroy it herself.
 Basically, she is the Big Bad of the story.

 - The plague-infected spy who stalks Langdon and Sienna in Florence?
-Actually, he is with the WHO and merely has a bad case of contact allergy that looks like plague symptoms to the uninitiated—oh, wait, that's not true, either...
+Actually, he is just with the World Health Organization and merely has a bad case of contact allergy that looks like plague symptoms to the uninitiated—oh, wait, that's not true, either...

 - The mysterious FS-2080 who gains their trust en route to Venice?
 Actually, FS-2080 is Sienna herself, see above, while Jonathan Ferris works for the Consortium, and is basically the same guy whom Vayentha "killed" in the hospital earlier.

 - The sinister Plague that the Consortium's client plans to unleash on the world?
 Actually, a "mere" Sterility Plague to control the world's population growth.
 Also, he is not "planning" it.
 He already unleashed it six days ago.